astrolabsoftware/fink/docs/science/added_values.md

 ## Create your ZTF science module

 This tutorial goes step-by-step for creating a science modules used to generate added values to ZTF alerts.
+Running entirely Fink just for testing a module might be an overwhelming task.
+Fink can be a complex system, but hopefully it is highly modular such that you do not need all the parts to test one part in particular.
+In principle, to test a module you only need Apache Spark installed, and alert data.
+Spark API exposes nearly the same methods for static or streaming DataFrame.
+Hence, to avoid complication due to streaming (e.g. creating streams with Kafka, reading streams, managing offsets, etc...), it is always best to prototype on static DataFrame.
+If the logic works for static, it will work for streaming.

 ### Set up your development environment